msamancioglu/fastapicrud/README.md

 # Fast API CRUD Example with SqlAlchemt + Sqlite
-fastapicrud

-#modules used and must be pip installed are as follows:
+modules used and must be pip installed are as follows:

 pip install fastapi uvicorn sqlalchemy